A writing style guide is essential for any business — especially if there are multiple content writers on the team.

 A writing style guide is a document that sets standard writing, grammar, and punctuation conventions for a particular organization in the effort of maintaining a consistent tone and style regardless of how many content contributors are on the team.

-In short: a document that indicates the basic rules of writing we'll all agree to follow to ensure consistency across all our content — like whether I should've capitalized the "a" after the colon in this sentence.
+A writing style guide indicates the basic rules of writing everyone agrees to follow to ensure consistency across all content, like whether you should capitalize the "a" after the colon.

 But wait... if that's the case, why would I capitalize the "If" in that last parenthetical?
 Because "If you write content for HubSpot, you should..." is a complete sentence, thus warranting the capital "If."